ofimikfra/ofimikfra/README.md

 <p align="left">
   💫 An aspiring pentester and developer.<br>
   🧭 In my penultimate year of university, majoring in cybersecurity.<br>
-  🪴 Striving for creativity and innovation.<br>
+  🚀 Passionate about creativity and innovation.<br>
   🔭 Currently working on an AI-powered video call accessibility tool for visually impaired individuals.
 </p>